bigbluebutton/bigbluebutton.github.io/index.md

 We also welcome your feedback on BigBlueButton and encourage you to join one of the above mailing lists and share your thoughts.

-The BigBlueButton project began in 2008 (see [history](http://bigbluebutton.org/history/)).
+The BigBlueButton project began in 2008.
 The project is managed by a core group of [committers](/support/faq.html#bigbluebutton-committer) that are _very_ determined to see this project meet is goals.
 If you like BigBlueButton, you can give back by spreading the word (blog, tweet, upload a video to YouTube, etc.) about the project.
 You'll find the project is a global community that believes the entrepreneurial opportunities and social benefits of providing remote students a high-quality on-line learning experience.

 ## Latest versions